dssg/stupid-csv-tricks/README.md

 ## csv_to_npy

-Converts A CSV of doubles with a header to a file with Numpy's [".npy" format](http://docs.scipy.org/doc/numpy-dev/neps/npy-format.html).
+Converts A CSV of doubles with a header to a file in Numpy's [".npy" format](http://docs.scipy.org/doc/numpy-dev/neps/npy-format.html).

 ### Building